yrc42/Winter2019_notes/psych/Group based Evil.md

 ##### Roles (hollows&Fritzon,2012)

 * looked at the court documents from people accused of war crimes in Balkan and looked into their roles
-* **logistic** - career government/military people, coming from a higher society.
+* **logistic** - career government/military people, coming from a **higher society**.
 They focus on the infrastructure to assist the genocide
-* **sadistic** - less educated, less stable, the individuals that are lower status and are struggling more.
-Feeling marginalized and disrespected.
-Process orientated -  want to make victims suffer during the process, using non-lethal weapon, sexual assault & humiliate victims
+* **sadistic** - less educated, less stable, the individuals that are **lower status** and are struggling more.
+Feeling marginalized and disrespected. **Process orientated** -  want to make victims suffer during the process, using non-lethal weapon, sexual assault & humiliate victims

 ##### Methods(Rauxloh)